-- \ As at 31 December 2022, the Group had no forfeited contributions available to reduce its contributions to the pension schemes in future years (2021: Nil). - \\ The impairment of other intangible assets and property, plant and equipment, investment properties and right-of-use assets are included in "Other expenses" in the consolidated statement of profit or loss. - \\\ The impairment/reversal of impairment of trade and bills receivables is included in "Impairment losses on financial assets, net" in the consolidated statement of profit or loss. - The impairment of other receivables is included in "Impairment losses on financial assets, net" and the impairment of prepayments is included in "Other expenses" in the consolidated statement of profit or loss. - ^ The write-down of inventories to net realisable value is included in "Cost of sales" in the consolidated statement of profit or loss.
+As at 31 December 2023, the Group had no forfeited contributions available to reduce its contributions to the pension schemes in future years (2022: Nil).

+The impairment of other intangible assets and property, plant and equipment, investment properties and right-of-use assets are included in "Other expenses" in the consolidated statement of profit or loss.

+The impairment/reversal of impairment of trade receivables is included in "Impairment losses on financial assets, net" in the consolidated statement of profit or loss.

+The impairment of other receivables is included in "Impairment losses on financial assets, net" and the impairment of prepayments is included in "Other expenses" in the consolidated statement of profit or loss.

+^ The write-off of inventories provisions and write-down of inventories to net realisable value is included in "Cost of sales" in the consolidated statement of profit or loss.